sandialabs/canary/docs/source/howto/execute_and_analyze.rst

     self = nvtest.get_instance()
     self.dependencies[0].parameters

-Additionally, the parameters of dependencies are stored in the analyze test instance's ``parameters`` attribute.
+or, in the analyze test instance's ``parameters`` attribute.
 Consider the following test:

 .. literalinclude:: /examples/analyze_only/analyze_only.pyt
     :lines: 8-10